Wilson's Creek Hiking Hazards

 - Bring a small first aid kit, a flashlight, a compass and a map.
 Sounds low-tech, but there are places in the wilderness where you can't get a cell signal and the GPS or other apps on your Smartphone won't be available to you.

-You can get dehydrated faster at higher altitude, so bring lots of water.
+- Bring Food and Water.
+You can get dehydrated faster at higher altitudes, so bring lots of water.
 Don't forget energy bars or other food that gives you the power to keep hiking.
 Some people come into to this area just to stay a few hours, but end up spending a day with little or no food, so bring extra.

-You are on their turf, so don't be surprised if you see Copperhead, Rattlesnakes, Deer, even a Bear in this area.
+- Watch Out for Wild Animals.
+You are on their turf, so don't be surprised if you see copperhead, rattlesnakes, deer, or even a bear in this area.
 Do not run, back away from danger.